teodutu/operating-systems/content/chapters/compute/lab/content/arena.md

 Although correct, it is not (yet) thread-safe.

 The code in `test.c` verifies its single-threaded correctness while the one in `test_parallel.c` verifies it works properly with multiple threads.
-Your task is to synchronise this data structure using whichever primitives you like.
+Your task is to synchronize this data structure using whichever primitives you like.
 Try to keep the implementation efficient.
 Aim to decrease your running times as much as you can.